SolaceLabs/ep-api-wrapper/README.md

 ### Notes

-- If the Schema version exists, an error is thrown
+- If the Schema version exists and overwrite is not set, an error is thrown
 - The schema content is in string format
+- Setting the overwrite flag to true will overwrite the schema if the State is `DRAFT` otherwise throws an error

 </details>